LaHacks2020/Collaborate/README.md

 1) Styling the web pages was tedious.
 We had to create 7 fully responsive polished web pages from scratch, which itself took around 30 hours of continous effort to craft them and to create an end-to-end working model.
 At one point, we were scared if we could even get to our goal before the deadline.

-2) Training an ML model to give meetup recommendations based on user profile and meetup api keywords
+2) Building an ML model to give meetup recommendations based on user profile data and meetup api keywords

-3) Backend integration of 7 different api's( Twilio, google, zoom, calendly, meetup)
+3) Backend integration of many api's( Twilio, Sendgrid, google, zoom, calendly, meetup) together with the mongodb database

-4) Integrating front end and ml model with the back end
+4) Integrating front end and Ml model with the back end